rcax-project/rteps/RTEP-2.md

 # Specification
 __The following changes would be made to the RCAX token smart contract and launched on a new token address:__

-1. Any RCAX Classic tokens can be converted to the new RCAX tokens with a 1:1 ratio.
+1. Any RCAX Classic tokens can be converted to the new RCAX tokens with a 1:1 ratio, during a time period of 3 months after the fork launches.
 2. Burned avatars will be forwarded to the `0x000...dEaD` address instead of being held in the RCAX token smart contract.
 3. The `Old School Cool` collection contract address will be fixed so that these avatars can also be burned for mine rewards.
 4. The following openzeppelin extensions will be implemented: